 Salsa is a flavorful and colorful addition to many meals, as well as great way to preserve some of your garden-fresh goodness.
 But following proper canning steps now is essential to savoring the best salsa later.
 Virtually any salsa, including those with corn and black beans, can be frozen.
 Recipes that include cooked tomatoes and chiles, rather then those with uncooked, typically freeze better.
-Add this to my Recipe Box.

 - Freezer-safe canning jars with rings and lids